theMK2k/Media-Hoarder/DONE.md

   - [x] edit media dialog: adapt to handle multiple MI_Qualities

 - Bonus / Special Episodes

   - [x] season's card shows the number of bonus
   - [x] show bonus episodes in SeriesIMDBRatingDialog

+- [x] Support Extras/Specials/Bonus
+      General Concept:

+  - Media Hoarder treats dedicated episodes which can be called Extras, Specials or Bonus in one category: "Bonus Episodes"
+  - related ticket: #41 Series: Organization of Extras / Specials / Bonus, and Unnumbered Episodes
+  - Extras/Specials/Bonus are indicated by B01 or S02B02 and will be treated as bonus
+    - B01 will automatically go to Season 1
+    - S00B01 will automatically go to Season 0 (the unknown Season)
+    - [x] rename all Series "Extras" to "Bonus" (at least for the UI)

 ## v1.4.0-b6